fostermadeco/fm-site-build/README.md

 # FM Site Build Tools

-Library of gulp tasks to perform site build actions, including:
+NPM package that contains a library of gulp tasks to perform site build actions, including:

 * Compile Sass
 * Concat and minify Javascript